yang0920colostate/AuAc/README.md

    - [Pytorch](https://pytorch.org/): click the link to see the corresponding commmands for different operational system (Windows/MacOS/Linux)

-      using Anaconda3 as the `python` package manager:
+      foe example: using Anaconda3 as the `python` package manager:

       ```
       - (Windows) >> conda install pytorch torchvision torchaudio cpuonly -c pytorch